 Combine and stir.

 Shake and serve in a coupe glass.

 Look at that foam!

-I don’t have a reccomendation for the rum.
 I’ve tried Bacardi and Denizen and they both smell like rubbing alcohol.
-It’s not overpowering or prominent in the drink, but I’m hoping to find one that doesn’t have that problem.
+It’s not overpowering or prominent in the drink, but it’s unfortunate.